Table Of Contents

 7. Configure your environment with CloudZero Advisor

 CloudZero Advisor provides customized insights about the best resources for your AWS Lambda projects.
-Among the factors it considers are pricing, AWS services, resource type, and AWS region.
-You can use CloudZero Advisor to determine whether an X86 or Arm-based CPU is right for your serverless computing, for example.
+It considers factors such as pricing, AWS services, resource type, and AWS region.
+For example, you can use CloudZero Advisor to determine whether an X86 or Arm-based CPU is right for your serverless computing.
 Learn more about CloudZero Advisor here.

 How To View, Control, And Optimize Your Lambda Costs

-It’s also a bad idea to wait until the end of the month to see your Lambda bill because there’s no way to change it by then.
+It’s also unwise to wait until the end of the month to see your Lambda bill because there’s no way to change it by then.
 Perhaps you experienced some cost spikes that you didn’t notice until the bill arrived, and you can’t figure out why they occurred or how you can prevent them in the future.

 This is where CloudZero can help.

 With this intelligence at your fingertips, you can pinpoint exactly who, what, and why your AWS costs are changing.
-The majority of other tools show you total costs and averages — not this level of instantly actionable cost insight.
+Most other tools show you total costs and averages — not this level of instantly actionable cost insight.

-to see how you can optimize your costs as well.
+to see how you can optimize your costs.

 AWS Lambda Pricing FAQs